 - You must file a Petition to Establish a Mechanic’s Lien in the Circuit Court in the county where the property is located.
 This petition must be filed within (180) days of your last work and/or materials supplied.

 How to Have a Valid Bond Claim in Maryland:

 - Place 4* and above Contractors have bond claim rights on public works projects.

 - Place 3 & 4* Contractors must give notice to the Place 1* Contractor ninety (90) days after the last work done and/or materials supplied.

 - Suit must be filed within (one) 1 year of the public body accepting the work (final completion).
 Suit needs to be filed against the bond company.

 If you work in Maryland, learning the laws above is a necessary first step in protecting your right to payment.
 Take advantage of your lien rights—they exist to give you leverage and help you get paid what you are owed!
-If you want to get your hands on Maryland’s construction lien and bond claim forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your lien and bond claims, and do it the right way, contact an experienced Maryland lien attorney who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Fortify your future and file your liens the right way.